Yanco Creek Modernisation Project

-- improved levels of services (e.g. more flexible timing to irrigation scheduling); and
+- improved levels of services (e.g. more flexible timing to irrigation scheduling)

 - a reduced risk of further non-strategic water market purchases from the Southern Connect Basin to meet NSW Basin Plan commitments.

-Many projects within the Yanco Creek Modernisation Project are investigating the construction and restoration of fish passages between water bodies that will enable native fish to safely bypass obstacles such as weirs and fish barriers.
+Many projects within the Yanco Creek Modernisation Project are investigating the construction and restoration of fish passages between water bodies to enable native fish to safely bypass obstacles such as weirs and fish barriers.
 By re-establishing these travel corridors, species will have greater connectivity to habitat and breeding areas.

 On Monday 5 July, surveyors commenced field work on a survey in the Wanganella Swamp area located near the Cobb Highway about 4km south of Wanganella.

 Results from the survey (expected in late July) will be used by design engineers to develop concept designs for infrastructure options to assist deliver environmental outcomes at the swamp more efficiently.